Court-related GA DUI Consequences

 19. If driving on a “work permit” (issued for DUI convictions in most cases) outside the approved hours and locations, that permit will be revoked and a new misdemeanor offense for driving outside the permissible restrictions, with mandatory jail time, if convicted.

 20. Under the Georgia Administrative License Suspension (ALS) law, your plastic driver’s license is confiscated at the time of DUI arrest and a temporary permit is issued, so you may be deprived of the physical “license” until your case is either dismissed, reduced or you are acquitted.
-If you file a timely appeal (within 10 business days after the date of your arrest) your attorney may be able to negotiate or otherwise achieve a rescission of your pending administrative suspension.
+If you file a timely appeal (within 30 calendar days after the date of your arrest) your attorney may be able to negotiate or otherwise achieve a rescission of your pending administrative suspension.
 If ultimately convicted of DUI, any ALS loss of license is credited against the mandatory license suspension or revocation created by your criminal conviction.
+To the foregoing 1st DUI penalties and consequences, ADD the following other conviction penalties for a second DUI in 5 years, or subsequent GA DUI conviction:

 21. If the DUI is for a “drugs” related DUI conviction, both the mandatory minimum surcharges and total license loss (no limited right to drive given) is greater in GA.